 Dean Church of England Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-- Designated Safeguarding Lead - Andrea Brimelow (Head of School)
+- Designated Safeguarding Lead - Donna Hawley (Head of School)

-- Deputy Designated Safeguarding Lead - Jo Laker (Executive Headteacher)
+- Deputy Designated Safeguarding Leads - Jo Laker (Executive Headteacher) & Lindsay Rigby (SENCO)

-- LGB Member with responsibility for safeguarding - Carly Muldoon (Parent LGB Member)
+- LGB Members with responsibility for safeguarding - Carly Muldoon and Charlotte Thompson

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in our policies.